Most people train their dogs to sit and shake-a-paw. But advanced dog training, that's another thing entirely.

 This is one of the most important advanced dog training tools you will be using.
 It gives you the ability to work on increasing the distance between yourself and your dog while still maintaining control.

-Just because your dog listens well to you with a 6 foot leash on, that doesn't mean that you can unclip the leash and expect the same obedience right away.
+Just because your dog listens well to you with a 6 foot leash on, that doesn't mean that you can remove the leash and expect the same obedience right away.
 Go sloooow.

-Buy yourself a good 25 or 30 foot long line, and begin using this while training your stays and recalls.
+Buy yourself a good 25 or 30 foot long line (sometimes called a check cord), and begin using this while training your stays and recalls.
 Better yet, buy two so that you can tie them together when you're ready to work from even farther away.

 Don't immediately try going 10 or 20 feet away because your dog's not ready for that yet.
 He will likely get up, and that makes it an unsuccessful exercise.

 Remember - always set your dog up for success.
 That means move away in tiny increments.
 Each day he is successful at staying down, for example, move maybe another foot or half a foot away on your next down stay.

 The more successful he is, the more confident he will get and your training will stick better!

 Obviously, when you are training from over 10 feet away you won't be able to correct your dog immediately if he moves out of the stay position.
 Your instinct will be to yell or verbally scold him from a distance.

 Instead, say nothing, but move quickly back in to him and give a leash and collar correction to put him back into the stay position (whether it's a down or sit).
 You can praise once he's back in that position, but don't repeat the commands either to sit, down, or stay.
 You want him to learn to hold the first command that you gave him.

 Then move away from your dog again - however, don't go quite as far away this time.
 Once he does a successful stay where he doesn't move out of the position until you return to his side and release him, then you can start to move farther away again.